Meet Brooke A. Coyle

 Under her leadership, the school has significantly upgraded its facilities and learning tools.
 Some of the most recent improvements include fully renovating the main lobby, establishing the OLMA Center for Business & Collaborative Learning, transforming four former bedrooms into a state-of-the-art L2T classroom, upgrading the school’s technology infrastructure, and creating a fully equipped MAC Lab.

-Since joining OLMA the school’s enrollment has grown by more than 50 percent.
+Since joining OLMA the school’s enrollment has doubled in size.

 More About Mrs. Coyle